Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Formulation of the Control Problem

 \subsection{Constant Control Policy}

 Under the budget constraint introduced above, we first consider the design of a \emph{constant control policy}, denoted by $\bar{u}$, aimed at optimizing the long-term behavior of the system.
 The goal of this policy is to simultaneously enhance adoption, reduce dissatisfaction, and limit the cost of interventions.
-Formally, the optimization problem is expressed as \be \ee Here, $a_{c, i}^*$ and $d_{c, i}^*$ denote the equilibrium fractions of adopters and dissatisfied individuals in community $i$ under the controlled dynamics.
-The weights $Q^a_i$, $Q^d_i$, and $L_i$ encode the relative priority of promoting adoption, reducing dissatisfaction, and minimizing intervention costs, respectively.
+Formally, the optimization problem is expressed as

+Here, $a_{c, i}^\dag$ and $d_{c, i}^\dag$ denote the equilibrium fractions of adopters and dissatisfied individuals in community $i$ under the controlled dynamics, {$M_c$ is the controlled version of the matrix $M$, defined in \eqref{eq:M} and $x_c^*$ is the minimum bound for the opinion vectors under the specified controlled dynamics.
+Note that under the opinion shaping control \eqref{eq:opinion-control}, this bound becomes } The weights $Q^a_i$, $Q^d_i$, and $L_i$ encode the relative priority of promoting adoption, reducing dissatisfaction, and minimizing intervention costs, respectively.
 The resulting constant control $\bar{u}$ represents a fixed intervention strategy that, once applied, steers the system toward a favorable equilibrium, maximizing adoption and limiting dissatisfaction while remaining within the allocated budget.

 Before introducing more sophisticated control frameworks, it is important to establish the existence of an optimal constant control.
 This result ensures that, for any of the three control strategies we consider (opinion shaping, adoption propensity enhancement, or dissatisfaction reduction) there exists at least one constant control that minimizes the long-term cost functional.
 Let us define